ri5han/margin/README.md

 # MARGIN mail
-A baic mail application using web technologies
+A basic private and enclosed mail application using web technologies